 - If links connect to programs or file types that are not HTML, are users informed of the type of file they are linking to?

-The internet is an amazing resource that makes vast amounts of information from all over the world avaiable at the click of a mouse.
-However, the way information is published on the internet is very different from the usual methods of print publication we are all familiar with.
-Anyone can publish information on the internet, and there is no guarantee that what is published is accurate, correct, or even true.
-There are many valuable sites on the internet that contain information which cannot be found in any other format.
+The Internet is an amazing resource that makes vast amounts of information from all over the world available at the click of a mouse.
+However, the way information is published on the Internet is very different from the usual methods of print publication we are all familiar with.
+Anyone can publish information on the Internet, and there is no guarantee that what is published is accurate, correct, or even true.
+There are many valuable sites on the Internet that contain information which cannot be found in any other format.
 But intermingled with these gems is a lot of useless, misleading, and false information that could easily be mistaken as "good" just because it is on the web.